EvoHull/Tapirs/documentation/docs/How-To-Guide/setup.md

     - `data/databases/taxonomy`
     - `data/databases/sintax`

 In addition you may wish to fine-tune the analysis parameters of the programs.
-These parameters have reasonable defaults and changing them is not comulsory (unlike the options above, where you _must_ identify your data).
+These parameters have reasonable defaults and changing them is not compulsory (unlike the options above, where you _must_ identify your data).

 - set fastp parameters for quality control and read merging
 - set blast parameters